Hinco01/BitmexBot_Goran/README.md

 Live system: ddNetwork.SelectedIndex = 1;
 #
+3)
-3) Compile and run
+Compile and run
 #
+4)
-4) in BitMex set Leverage to 5x - It only works correctly with 5x leverage !!!!!!!!!!!!
+In BitMex set Leverage to 5x - It only works correctly with 5x leverage !!!!!!!!!!!!

+Use only TestingWebSocket branch !!!!!!!!!